RasmussenLab/MOVE/tutorial/README.md

 raw_data_path: data/              # where raw data is stored
 interim_data_path: interim_data/  # where intermediate files will be stored
 processed_data_path: results/     # where result files will be placed

+sample_names: random.small.ids  # names/IDs of each sample, must appear in the
+                                # other datasets

 categorical_inputs:  # a list of categorical datasets and their weights
   - name: random.small.drugs